mrc-ide/EpiEstim/README.md

 ## Citing this code resource

-We kindly request that you cite this codebase as follows (BibTeX format):
+We kindly request that you cite this codebase as follows:

 ```console
   @Manual{,